mgrhm/monica/docs/installation/update.md

 1. Clone the Monica repository to your local environment by `git clone https://github.com/monicahq/monica.git`.
-1. Add your app's heroku git repository by `heroku git:remote -a (heroku app name)` (this of course requires the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
+1. Add your app’s heroku git repository by `heroku git:remote -a (heroku app name)` (this of course requires the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
 1. Push to heroku by `git push heroku master`.
 Heroku will build and